misken/c19/README.md

 When $A \lt A^{*}$, the underlying growth rate in the epidemic must be slowing and now, we can use $A$ to compute census in normal way.

-I'm going to try to hack a procedure together uses standard outputs from the current chime model to implement these ideas.
-It would likely require user to input guesstimate of capacity for each resource being modelled.
+I'm going to try to put a procedure together that uses standard outputs from the current chime model to implement these ideas.
+It would likely require user to input capacity for each resource being modelled (will just start with beds).

 ### run_sim_chime_scenario.py